 Secondly, more excitingly for tech heads, foldable screens have reached the point it’s possible to build a folding or flipping smartphone, offering further improvements in screen real estate without stretching pockets beyond breaking point.
 Predictably the best fold phones will be more of an assault on the budget, and do come with some concerns about early iterations of tech, though perhaps you won’t need that tablet after all… so… maybe?

-On paper, the 7.3-inch screen-size might not sound much bigger than a 6.7-inch phablet, but it feels like a whole new product category (it is).
-By folding, rather than flipping, this is smaller than most flagship phones; but encloses a screen 1.4 times bigger than the giant Galaxy Note 10 Plus.
+On paper, the 7.6-inch screen-size might not sound much bigger than a 6.7-inch phablet, but it feels like a whole new product category (it is).
+By folding, rather than flipping, this is smaller than some, but encloses a screen 1.4 times bigger than the giant Galaxy Note 10 Plus.
 It might cost the same as an average handset and a tablet, but is both.

 The crease down the centre of the screen can be used to side-by-side some apps, making this live up to ‘small tablet’ more than any other phone.
-Full-screening an app makes for amazing gaming or photo editing and you’d be churlish to notice the slight bend; similarly gaming doesn’t only get a lot of real estate but also 120MHz for fluid visuals.
+Full-screening an app makes for amazing photo editing and you’d be churlish to notice the slight bend; similarly gaming doesn’t only get a lot of real estate but also 120MHz for fluid visuals.

-It is a bit of a shame there is no telephoto camera – the same money would get you more optical oomph with an iPhone 11 Pro or Galaxy S20 – but ultimately it’s the design, not the megapixels, which will impress your entourage, as will the ‘mystic’ bronze or gray casings that also pack a decent 3,300mAh battery – enough that 5G will speed you up, not slow you down.
+It is a bit of a shame there is no telephoto camera – the same money would get you more optical oomph with an iPhone 12 Pro Max or Samsung Galaxy 21 Ultra but ultimately it’s the design, not the megapixels, which will impress your entourage, as will the ‘mystic’ bronze or gray casings that also pack a decent 3,300mAh battery – enough that 5G will speed you up, not slow you down.

 There is a chunky bar down the middle, of course, so this isn’t suited to viewing video as on the Samsung Galaxy Fold, but it is a proven tech and LG continue to offer it with newer ‘Velvet’ models (though sometimes with the phone and sometimes as an optional upgrade).
 Camera-wise, there is a lot to be pleased with here – the ultra-wide rear camera is really wide with a 136-degree field of view, and the selfie camera has an impressive 32 megapixel resolution.
-Sadly no telephoto lens joins the cluster, but the digital zoom is adequate and it’s worth bearing in mind that this handset is noticeably cheaper than, say, a Samsung Galaxy S20 Ultra which doesn’t come with an extra screen.
+Sadly no telephoto lens joins the cluster, but the digital zoom is adequate and it’s worth bearing in mind that this handset is noticeably cheaper than, say, Galaxy S20 Ultra which doesn’t come with an extra screen.